 Patient Participation Group

-We have recently set up a Patient Participation Group and our aim is to look at the quality of services that we offer our patients and any areas that it is felt could be improved on.
+We have a Patient Participation Group and our aim is to look at the quality of services that we offer our patients and any areas that it is felt could be improved on.

 If you feel you would like to join our Patient Participation Group please contact the surgery by email for further information.